ARTIST STATEMENT:

 ARTIST BIO:

-Fisher’s work is heavily influenced by the places she has explored, from the vibrant landscapes of Kenya and the timeless appeal of European villages to the open mountain vistas of Southern California.
-Each piece begins with a memory, which she abstracts and reimagines to capture its emotional essence.
-Her work bridges the personal and the universal, exploring how we interact with and interpret the spaces around us.
+Fisher’s practice is deeply informed by the places she has encountered: the vivid light and terrain of Kenya, the intimate scale of European villages, and the expansive mountain landscapes of Southern California.
+Each work begins with a remembered moment, distilled and reimagined to capture its underlying emotional resonance.
+Through this process, she bridges the personal and the universal, exploring how we shape—and are shaped by—the spaces around us.

-Her art has been exhibited in group and solo shows and is held in private collections across the United States.
-Maureen Fisher lives and works in Los Angeles, where she continues to create compelling abstract works that evoke the layered nature of human experience and the ever-evolving relationship between people and place.
+Fisher’s work has been exhibited in group and solo shows and is included in private collections across the United States.
+She lives and works in Los Angeles, where she continues to create abstract paintings that reflect the layered nature of experience and the evolving dialogue between people and place.